vinograd0v/SublimeTeX/README.md

   }
   ```

 - Save the file.
 This will automatically install all the packages necessary for the setup.
-Wait for 5-10 mins for the installation to complete.
+Wait for 5-10 mins for the installation to complete (be sure the installation complete).

 - Next open `Preferences  → Settings`  and paste the following there.